HeribertoKubuntu/pihole/README.md

 #### Blacklist

-Enter on youre admin page
+Enter on your admin page

 192.168.xx.90/admin (some like this)